vjspranav/Jenkins_TelegramBot/README.md

-Telegram bot to help you invoke Jenkins builds
+# Telegram bot to help you invoke Jenkins builds

+## How to use
+A detailed use case guide will be added

 ## Configuration